Ford Fiesta: Rallying

 In March 2007, the Pirtek Rally Team introduced the Ford Fiesta Super 2000 rally car, which was to compete in the Australian Rally Championship.

-On November 18, 2009, Ford with M-Sport unveiled the Ford Fiesta S2000 Mark VI.
+On 18 November 2009, Ford with M-Sport unveiled the Ford Fiesta S2000 Mark VI.
 Although not due for homologation until January 2010, it was set to make its debut as course car on the final round of the IRC series, Rally Scotland.
 The car had been built to compete mainly in the Super 2000 World Rally Championship.
-In 2013, M-Sport developed the Ford Fiesta R5, the successor of the Fiesta S2000; this was based on the 1.6 litre Fiesta ST, and was designed for the Group R5 class of rallying.
+In 2013, M-Sport developed the Ford Fiesta R5, the successor of the Fiesta S2000; this was based on the 1.6-litre Fiesta ST, and was designed for the Group R5 class of rallying.
 Fiesta R5 got Evo update in early 2016.

 With new WRC regulations coming in 2011, M-Sport developed the Fiesta RS WRC, based on Fiesta S2000.
 It won six WRC rounds in 2011 and 2012, driven by Jari-Matti Latvala, Mikko Hirvonen and Mads Ostberg, but since M-Sport lost most of its manufacturer support for the 2013 season the car hasn't been able to win.
 In 2013, Thierry Neuville was the world championship runner-up, being a M-Sport junior works driver.
 Fiesta RS WRC has been very popular among private drivers, due to its good driveability, reasonable price and good availability.

 The WRC regulations will be altered for 2017 and M-Sport has thus started developing the Mk7 Fiesta World Rally Car.

 Fiesta ST Group N specifications

 Rallycross

 The Fiesta Rallycross Supercars version is a racecar with a 2.0 L Duratec turbocharged four-cylinder engine, running on petrol or E85 (85% ethanol/15% petrol).
 It produces over 550 bhp and 820 Nm.
 That propels the 2600 lb rallycross-prepped Fiesta up to sixty in 2.2 seconds.
 The cars were more powerful (another 200 bhp) than WRC cars.

 The Fiesta Mk6 Rallycross cars made their US debuts in the 2009 Pikes Peak International Hill Climb in Colorado.
 Swedish team Olsbergs MSE announced the cars would later appear in ESPN's X Games 15 on 2009-08-02.
 The two Olsbergs MSE Fiesta Mk7 Rallycross cars were based on the Fiesta hatchback model road cars, one with 3 doors, the other one a 5-doors version, but with all-wheel drive, powered by 2.0 L Duratec Ford engines capable of more than 800 bhp (for PPIHC only).

 British company M-Sport also builds Fiesta Rallycross Supercars to Global Rallycross Championship teams Hoonigan Racing Division, Chip Ganassi Racing and Bryan Herta Autosport.

 Driving a Fiesta, Tanner Foust won the 2011 and 2012 Global RallyCross Championship and was runner-up in the 2011 and 2012 FIA European Rallycross Championship.
-Toomas Heikkinen won the Global RallyCross Championship in 2013 and Joni Wiman and 2014.
+Toomas Heikkinen won the Global RallyCross Championship in 2013 and Joni Wiman in 2014.
 Other notable drivers include Marcus Grönholm, Ken Block and Brian Deegan.

 An Olsbergs MSE RX Supercar Lite from FIA Rallycross Lite is also based on Ford FIesta.